deltachat/securejoin/source/new.rst

 to impersonate another user or to learn if a particular user is online.
 ..
-  TODO: Link to PR/issue about prevent-online-leak
+  TODO: Link to PR/issue about prevent-online-leak: https://github.com/deltachat/deltachat-core-rust/pull/4932
   TODO: Add new attack vectors to known limitations in summary.rst

 All protocols that we introduce in this section are *decentralized*.